networknext/next/docs/integrate_with_your_game.md

 * The relay backend public key (safe to embed)
 * The server backend hostname.

-By default, #if NEXT_DEVELOPMENT, your copy of the SDK has already been configured to point to your dev environment at "server-dev.[yourdomain.com]" for the server backend hostname and has the correct server and relay backend public keys embedded for your dev environment.
+By default, #if NEXT_DEVELOPMENT, your copy of the SDK has already been configured to point to your dev environment at "server-dev.[yourdomain.com]" with the correct server and relay backend public keys.

 If NEXT_DEVELOPMENT is zero or undefined, then by default the SDK points to your production environment at "server.[yourdomain.com]" and has the correct server backend and relay backend public keys for your production environment.